 The Childcare Program

-The mission of this program is to care for the orphaned, abandoned and impoverished children of Peru.
+The mission of this program is to care for at-risk and impoverished children of Peru.
 The children attending these projects require a lot of care, attention and most importantly, companionship.
 Volunteers spend their time caring for the children, helping with their education, playing games and arranging fun activities during leisure time, like sports or trips to the park.
 Attention and companionship is what the children in these projects need the most.
 These projects are severely understaffed and underfunded, which is why they are in urgent need of volunteers.
-For volunteers who truly want to make a difference to the lives of disadvantaged children, those orphaned, abandoned or impoverished, this program serves to protect and care for those who need it most.
-Every child deserves a safe and happy upbringing, and this program aims to offer that chance to those who have been largely forgotten by society.
+For volunteers who truly want to make a difference to the lives of disadvantaged children, this program serves to protect and care for those who need it most.
+Every child deserves a safe and happy environment to learn and grow, and this program aims to offer that chance to those who have been largely forgotten by society.

 Goals of this Project: